CyprienBosserelle/BG_Flood/docs/paper.md

 Capturing this cascade of spatial and temporal scales typically requires unstructured or adaptive variable-resolution meshes.
 Unstructured mesh generation can frequently become a bottleneck, relying heavily on manual user intervention and lacking the flexibility to adapt dynamically as a simulation progresses.
 In contrast, variable-resolution grids can be generated with minimal manual overhead and can potentially adapt during runtime.
 While variable-resolution grids allow users to transition iteratively from coarse, rapid prototypes to high-fidelity models, this flexibility traditionally incurs substantial computational overhead.
 For large-scale assessments, total execution runtime remains the primary constraint on either the maximum achievable grid resolution or the spatial extent of the modelling domain.

+# Statement of field
 While some GPU-compatible variable-resolution mesh codes exist to address this performance gap, they often lack the accessible, streamlined interfaces required for rapid, automated model development. `BG_Flood` addresses this gap by providing a GPU-native hydrodynamic model with a highly clean and efficient interface.
 It automates mesh generation and provides a flexible framework that allows users to rapidly deploy both simplified configurations and highly complex inundation models.
 By bridging the gap between high-performance "research-grade" high-computing code and user-friendly open-source software, `BG_Flood` enables efficient, large-scale inundation modelling that is accessible to the broader flood hazard community.

 The model has been validated against standard academic benchmarks [@bosserelle2021bgflood] and real-world extreme events, including the 2009 Samoa tsunami [@bosserelle2020effects] and the 2023 Ex-Tropical Cyclone Gabrielle [@pelmard2026regional].
 Full details on usage and validation cases are available in the official online documentation.

-# Key Features
+# Software design and key Features

-`BG_Flood` is a GPU-native hydrodynamic engine engineered to facilitate high-performance environmental simulations.
+`BG_Flood` is a GPU-native hydrodynamic model engineered to facilitate high-performance environmental simulations.
 The model prioritises computational efficiency and ease of use, providing a modern framework for simulating complex flows across varying spatial scales.
-Key features include:
+BG_Flood was designed for

 ## Numerical Framework and Performance

 - **Efficient Block Uniform Quadtree (BUQ):** Implements a memory model inspired by @vacondio2017 to maximise GPU warp efficiency and significantly reduce memory latency within a CUDA-native framework.
 This variable-resolution grid implementation minimises the computational overhead typically associated with quadtree structures on GPU architectures (Figure 1).
+While this required intensive internal development it allows the code to run efficiently with a relatively naive implementation.
 - **Multiple Solvers:** Implements several well-tested, depth-averaged Shallow Water Equation (SWE) solvers and reconstruction schemes.
 The core numerical schemes have been ported and adapted from the `Basilisk` framework [@popinet2011quadtree].
 - **Explicit Mesh-Agnostic Preprocessing:** The computational mesh is generated natively by the code.
 All gridded geospatial inputs are automatically interpolated or block-averaged to the computational mesh during initialization, simplifying the preprocessing of disparate datasets.
+The mesh generation is This was acheived with minimal dependencies.

 ## Data Interoperability and Automation

 - **Standardised I/O:** Supports NetCDF for high-dimensional inputs (2D/3D fields) and raw model outputs, ensuring seamless compatibility with standard GIS and climate data pipelines.
+Model grid output are via NetCDF file designed to preserve the variable resolution structure of the mesh while maintaining compatibility with GIS raster format.
 - **Human-Readable Configuration:** Uses plain text-based parameter files to ensure complete transparency for users while enabling automated programmatic generation for large-scale ensemble simulations.
 - **Delimited Text Formats:** Utilises standard delimited text file formats for 1D inputs and outputs, such as time-varying boundary conditions and observed gauge data.
-- **Extended Calendar Support:** Includes native calendar date support extending beyond the standard date ranges available in default system libraries.
+- **Unbounded Calendar and Timestamp Support** Includes native standard calendar date support extending beyond the date ranges available in default system libraries.

 ## Comprehensive Physical Forcing